martinkosch/Dimensionless.jl/docs/src/example.md

 Every variable with a unit that lies inside the space spanned by this basis can be expressed as a linear combination of the basis variables.
 At the same time, each dimensioned variable can be transformed into a dimensionless representation using the basis.

 # Removing and restoring dimensions
 Arguably the two most important functions of this package are `dimless` and `dimful`.
-For a given dimensional basis, these two functions can be used to convert a single variables or multiple variables at once from a formulation with dimensions to a corresponding dimensionless formulation and vice versa:
+For a given dimensional basis, these two functions can be used to convert a single variable or multiple variables at once from a formulation with dimensions to a corresponding dimensionless formulation and vice versa:
 ```julia
 julia> dim_vars = (1u"cm/g", 1u"mm/s")
 (1 cm g^-1, 1 mm s^-1)